Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 You can minimize your abandoned carts this season by:

-- Optimizing your checkout flow for a mobile experience
+- Optimizing your checkout flow for mobile devices

 - Properly labeling your checkout fields